-BitLocker by Microsoft is an easy-to-use, encryption program built into Windows.
-It is an effective tool that can encrypt the entire PC hard drive, including the system drive, any physical drive, or even a virtual hard drive (VHD) of a Windows 10 PC.
-BitLocker also prevents unauthorized access to the system and protects PC data in an event of theft or loss of the device.
+BitLocker by Microsoft is an easy-to-use encryption program built into Windows.
+It is an effective tool that can encrypt the entire PC hard drive, including the system drive, any physical drive, or even the virtual hard drive (VHD) of a Windows 10 PC.
+BitLocker also prevents unauthorized access to the system and protects PC data in an event of a device being lost or stolen.

 Steps to enable BitLocker remotely using SureMDM